Rural Versus Urban Prepping: How to Prepare

 Protect what you have by:

-• Spreading out your security equipment.
+• Spread out your security equipment.
 In addition to having security equipment throughout your grounds, you will want it to be able to run your household and possibly the outbuildings with a backup generator as well.

 Other Things to Stock